 A 5-day fitness trial pass can only be activated at the health and fitness facility mentioned on the pass itself, and not another facility managed by YMCA NSW.
 When activating the 5-day fitness trial pass in-centre you may choose to print it or display it on your phone.
 Photocopied, altered or damaged guest passes will not be accepted.

-The pass entitles you to a 5-day guest pass at your selected health and fitness managed by YMCA NSW.
+The pass entitles you to a 5-day guest pass at your selected health and fitness managed by the Y.

-The 5-day fitness trial pass allows access to the Health and Fitness facility, use of equipment and timetabled group fitness sessions only (*group fitness sessions not included at Ku-ring-gai Fitness & Aquatic Centre).
-The offer does not apply to Personal Training, Swimming Lessons, Gymnastics and/or other educational/inclusive programs.
+The 5-day fitness trial pass allows access to the Health and Fitness facility, use of equipment and timetabled group fitness sessions only.
+The offer does not apply to Swimming Pool Access, Personal Training, Swimming Lessons, Gymnastics and/or other programs not listed.
 Facilities on offer can vary based on location.

 The 5-day fitness trial pass is valid for 5 consecutive days, commencing and including the date the pass is activated.